Azure Key Vault

 AZURE_CLIENT_SECRET: Azure application secret id, you may need to generate one if not created already.
 Follow doc to generate new secret key for your application

-If you are installing Portworx on Kubernetes, when generating the Portworx Kubernetes spec file:
+If you are installing Portworx on Kubernetes, when generating the Portworx Kubernetes spec file from the Portworx spec generator page in PX-Central:

 - Pass in all the above variables as is in the Environment Variables section.